 " The Customer just simply EXPECTS that they will get

 the documents on time, that the phone will be answered in a minute, etc. What they don't

 necessarily expect, and what is differentiating us where we are getting this right, is where we

 "They [Aviva] always do what they say they’ll do" and "They are interested in me as a person."

 Darren Cornish, Director of Customer Experience at Avia (previously

 Interestingly, Customer Empathy does not lend itself to being 'trained', it's

-Customer Empathy in your people:
+of encouraging more Customer Empathy in your people: